-ment, on the report of the Magisment in case of default.

-The Commissioner of the Division, that the Commissioners of any municipality have made default in performing any duty imposed on them by or under this or any other Act, the Local Government may, by an order in writing, fix a time for the performance of that duty.
+64. If at any time it appears to the Local Government, on the report of the Magistrate of the district or of the Commissioner of the Division, that the Commissioners of any municipality have made default in performing any duty imposed on them by or under this or any other Act, the Local Government may, by an order in writing, fix a time for the performance of that duty.

-If that duty is not performed within the period so fixed, the Local Government may appoint the Magistrate of the District to perform it, and may direct that the expense of performing it shall be paid, within such time as it may fix, to the Magistrate from the municipal fund.
+If that duty is not performed within the period so fixed, the Local Government may appoint the Magistrate of the district to perform it, and may direct that the expense of performing it shall be paid, within such time as it may fix, to the Magistrate from the municipal fund.
 If the expense is not so paid, the Magistrate, with the previous sanction of the Local Government, may make an order directing the person having the custody of the balance of the municipal fund to pay the expense, or so much thereof as is from time to time possible, from the balance, in priority to any or all other charges against the same.